cdpxe/WendzelNNTPd/docs/docs/development.md

 $ make docker-dev-run
 ```

-To stop the Docker container you can use the following command:
+To stop the Docker container, you can use the following command:
 ```console
 $ make docker-dev-stop
 ```